Smoke Laval: Early life and career

 Laval was born in McDonald, Pennsylvania.
 He enrolled at Gulf Coast Community College in 1974, where he played catcher on the college baseball team.
 He transferred to Jacksonville University in 1976, playing for the Jacksonville Dolphins baseball team.

 After college he served in a variety of assistant coaching positions at Jacksonville, Wolfson High School, Louisiana State University, Gulf Coast Community College, and the University of Florida from 1977 to 1983.
 In 1984 he took a longer term assistant position with the LSU Tigers baseball team under the legendary coach Skip Bertman.
 During that time the LSU program became one of the best in the nation winning two National Championships (1991 & 1993).
 As a result of the success at LSU, Laval was offered the head coaching position at nearby University of Louisiana at Monroe in 1993.

 Head coaching career

 Northeast Louisiana/Louisiana–Monroe

 Laval became head coach of the Northeast Louisiana Indians (now the Louisiana–Monroe Warhawks) for the 1994 season.
-Laval led the team to a 241–159 (.603) record, two NCAA Tournament appearances, two Southland Conference regular season championships (1999 and 2000) and one Southland Conference tournament championship (1995).
+Laval led the team to a 241–159 (.603) record, two NCAA tournament appearances, three Southland Conference regular season championships (1996, 1999, and 2000) and one Southland Conference tournament championship (1995).
 As a result of this success he attracted the attention of LSU in the wake of Skip Bertman's impending retirement.